 It hasn’t always been so.
 I have worked in two self-occupied realms: the pharmaceutical industry and the United States Senate.
 For balance, I began volunteering with the terminally ill.
 My hospice patients and their families taught me the importance of dignity.

 Then one day, I discovered the artist within me.
-I diligently learned materials and methods.
-I became a creator of objects…and they taught me beauty.
+I diligently learned materials and methods…and how

-Material matters.
-Instead of relying on one medium to provide the sole visual language in which I am fluent, I am a polyglot.
+Instead of relying on one medium to provide the sole visual language in which I am fluent, I am a polyglot: material matters.
 I work hard to select the material with the greatest visual communication value for each project: buffalo skulls from my native South Dakota, text of Supreme Court decisions, sidewalk rubble.

 And with each project, my work grows louder.
 In 2016, I and a fellow sculptor represented the United States at the Harbin International Ice Sculpting Competition.
 Carving a massive block of ice with a chain saw, teetering on icy four-foot scaffolding, day after day in sub-zero weather, inoculated my practice with boldness.

-The U.S. opioid epidemic triggered me to travel 57,000 miles crisscrossing our country to interview its sufferers.
-These interviews are forming the basis for my five-piece installation series called The Empty (Empathy) Fix Project.
+The U.S. opioid epidemic inspired me to travel 57,000 miles crisscrossing our country to interview its sufferers.
+These interviews form the basis for my seven-piece installation series called The Empty (Empathy) Fix Project.
 My intent is to help to decrease the stigma surrounding substance addiction.